Close

 Long-Term Investors

-ULIPs are best suited for long-term investors who are willing to stay invested for a minimum of 10 years.
-This allows them to ride out market fluctuations and benefit from the power of compounding.
+The ULIP is most suitable for long-term investors, who can invest for at least 10 years.
+This will enable them to ride the market fluctuations and enjoy the power of compounding.

 Goal-Oriented Investors